Design of Geometric Molecular Bonds: Abstract

 \section{Abstract}

-An example of a \emph{nonspecific} molecular bond is the affinity of any positive charge for any negative charge (like-unlike), or of nonpolar material for itself when in aqueous solution (like-like).
-This contrasts \emph{specific} bonds such as the affinity of the DNA base A for T, but not for C, G, or another A. Recent experimental breakthroughs in DNA nanotechnology~\cite{sungwook_bonds_2011,dietz_bonds_science_2015} demonstrate that a particular nonspecific like-like bond (``blunt-end DNA stacking'' that occurs between the ends of any pair of DNA double-helices) can be used to create specific ``macrobonds'' by careful geometric arrangement of many nonspecific blunt ends, motivating the need for sets of macrobonds that are \emph{orthogonal}: two macrobonds not intended to bind should have relatively low binding strength, even when misaligned.
+An example of a \emph{specific} molecular bond is the affinity of the DNA base A for T, but not for C, G, or another A. This contrasts \emph{nonspecific} bonds, such as the affinity of any positive charge for any negative charge (like-unlike), or of nonpolar material for itself when in aqueous solution (like-like).

+Recent experimental breakthroughs in DNA nanotechnology~\cite{sungwook_bonds_2011,dietz_bonds_science_2015} demonstrate that a particular nonspecific like-like bond (``blunt-end DNA stacking'' that occurs between the ends of any pair of DNA double-helices) can be used to create specific ``macrobonds'' by careful geometric arrangement of many nonspecific blunt ends, motivating the need for sets of macrobonds that are \emph{orthogonal}: two macrobonds not intended to bind have relatively low binding strength, even when misaligned.

 To address this need, we introduce \emph{geometric orthogonal codes} that abstractly model the engineered DNA macrobonds as two-dimensional binary codewords.
 While motivated by completely different applications, geometric orthogonal codes share similar features to the \emph{optical orthogonal codes} studied by Chung, Salehi, and Wei~\cite{optical_orthogonal_codes_1989}.
 The main technical difference is the importance of 2D geometry in defining codeword orthogonality.